USS Benjamin Franklin SSBN-640: Maintaining Peace Through Strength

 From the time it entered service until its decommissioning in November 1993, the USS Benjamin Franklin SSBN-640 played a role in maintaining deterrence during significant moments such as the Cold War.
 It successfully completed 69 strategic deterrent patrols, showcasing the commitment of the US Navy to possess an capable nuclear force.
 As one of the pioneering submarines equipped with the Polaris A3 missile system, it also contributed to advancements in submarine launched missile (SLBM) technology- an aspect of modern naval warfare.

-Part of the James Madison class ballistic missile submarines, specifically designed for carrying out strategic deterrence missions amidst conflicts, was where you could find USS Benjamin Franklin SSBN-640.
+Part of the Benjamin Franklin class ballistic missile submarines, specifically designed for carrying out strategic deterrence missions amidst conflicts, was where you could find USS Benjamin Franklin SSBN-640.
 These ships were constructed with the intention of being stealthy and enduring, enabling them to stay submerged for periods while remaining undetected by enemy forces.
 Their primary objective was to transport and launch range missiles as a means of dissuading aggression from adversaries who might challenge American interests or pose a threat to its allies.

 On October 22, 1965, under the leadership of Captain Donald M. Miller, the USS Benjamin Franklin SSBN-640 was officially put into service by the United States Navy at Groton Naval Submarine Base in Connecticut.
 This not only marked a milestone in naval engineering, but also demonstrated America's unwavering commitment to maintaining peace through strength during challenging times like the Cold War era.
 Throughout its three decades of service, this vessel played a role in upholding national security objectives and safeguarding American interests worldwide.